 AVT offers various forms of delivery to accommodate the varying needs of students.
 Modes of delivery available for courses may include classroom (face-to-face) environment, workplace based, on-line eLearning, Recognition of Prior Learning (RPL) or a combination of these.

-Throughout each year, AVT offers workshops that have been designed to complement the learning experience of students studying nationally accredited qualifications.
-These workshops are not a compulsory component of the qualifications, but offer students an opportunity to gain extra hands on experience in areas of study that they may have limited exposure to in their practical work experience placements.
+Throughout each year, AVT offers additional workshops that have been designed to complement the learning experience of students studying nationally accredited qualifications.
+These workshops are not a compulsory component of the qualifications but offer students an opportunity to gain extra hands-on experience in areas of study that they may have limited exposure to in their practical work experience placements.

-Students can make a request for additional tutoring by speaking directly with their current course Trainer Assessor or by contacting our office.
+Students can make a request for additional tutoring by speaking directly with their current course Trainer and Assessor or by contacting the AVT office.

 All accredited qualifications have a maximum time limit permitted for completion.